jlgrons/Bias-Fairness-in-ML/Meeting Notes/README.md

 * Updates:
     * Tried the simulations from the example in Jenny's repo
     - TPR was 0.85 and 0.6 respectively for TPR_0 but TPR_1 was a different value, is this what we are hoping for?
+    - For the transformed model, do we want to be using the same means as in setting 1 or are we tuning this so that TPR is 0.85 and TPR is 0.6 respectively?
+(For setting 1)
     - What metrics do we want to see from the simulation?
 I was going to write the code to run it for 200 simulations today and I noticed in the Infairness-Project repo, we report on bias, standard error, etc?
-    -
 * Next week:
     * Finish working on setting 2
-    * Going to rewrite the proofs for the SI
+    * Rewriting the proofs for the SI
     * Ethics course